-The chief role of the National Irrigation Commission Limited is to provide irrigation services to the agricultural sector.
+The primary role of the National Irrigation Commission Limited (NIC) is to provide irrigation services to the agricultural sector.
 In addition to irrigation, water is made available to some industrial and commercial operations through some of its systems.

 NIC’s main functions are: